de-Boer-Lab/random-promoter-dream-challenge-2022/README.md

 The `environment.yml` file specifies all required libraries for this project.
 If you're managing virtual environments with Anaconda, you can directly install these dependencies using the command:

 `conda env create -n dream -f environment.yml`

+## Prix Fixe Framework

+For a comprehensive example of setting up and running a complete pipeline of the DREAM-optimized models using the Prix Fixe framework, refer to [this tutorial](https://github.com/de-Boer-Lab/random-promoter-dream-challenge-2022/blob/main/DREAMNets_BuildModel_Train_and_Predict.ipynb).

+To convert your own model architectures within the prixfixe framework, refer to [this tutorial](https://github.com/de-Boer-Lab/random-promoter-dream-challenge-2022/blob/main/Test_Your_NN_In_Prix_Fixe.ipynb) that contains `ResNet` implementation example.